Enriching continuous Lagrange finite element approximation spaces using neural networks: Implementation details

 with $u_\theta$ the PINN prior.
 This non-homogeneous boundary condition becomes homogeneous as soon as $u_\theta$ is exact at the boundary, or, in other words, as soon as the boundary conditions are imposed exactly in the PINN, as presented in \cref{sec:exact_imposition_of_BC}.

-\begin{remark} However, in the case of curved geometries (e.g. disks) where the meshes do not coincide with the boundary of the geometry, problems occur when $q>2$, and especially on coarse meshes.
+\begin{rmrk} However, in the case of curved geometries (e.g.\ disks) where the meshes do not coincide with the boundary of the geometry, problems occur when $k>2$, and especially on coarse meshes.
 In the numerical results, to avoid this problem and check the error estimates, we assume that $g=u$ on $\partial\Omega_h$ where $\Omega_h$ is the domain covered by the mesh.
-Furthermore, we need to be careful because even if, in PINN, the conditions are imposed exactly (as shown in \cref{sec:exact_imposition_of_BC}), the prediction $u_\theta$ will not be exact on $\partial\Omega_h$.
-We made this choice here to simplify the problem, but in practice, solutions exist to improve the quality of the results. \end{remark}
+Furthermore, we need to be careful because even if, in PINN, the conditions are imposed exactly (as shown in \cref{sec:exact_imposition_of_BC}), the prediction $u_\theta$ will not be exact on \RTwo{the approximate boundary} $\partial\Omega_h$.
+We made this choice here to simplify the problem, but in practice, solutions exist to improve the quality of the results. \end{rmrk}